ammarjabakji/gatsby-markdown-blog-starter/README.md

   dateFromFormat: "YYYY-MM-DD", // Date format used in the frontmatter.
   dateFormat: "DD/MM/YYYY", // Date format for display.
   userName: "Advanced User", // Username to display in the author segment.
-  userTwitter: "", // Optionally renders "Follow Me" in the UserInfo segment.
+  userTwitter: "", // Optionally renders "Follow Me" in the Bio segment.
   userLocation: "North Pole, Earth", // User location to display in the author segment.
   userAvatar: "https://api.adorable.io/avatars/150/test.png", // User avatar to display in the author segment.
   userDescription: